shimonjacobs/cw2/readme.md

 # Object Classifier

 ### Overview
 This program can detect objects in an image.
 The user provides training images, and then a base image.
-THe program will detect the items from the training images in the base images.
+The program will detect the items from the training images in the base images.

 ### prerequisites
 the following libraries need to be installed: